Home > Autism

 * Tasks broken up into small intervals with sensory breaks as needed.
 We have VERY severe clients with ASD that when given smaller tasks, at centers, and given sensory breaks (jumping on a mini trampoline, massagers, calming brushing protocols, weighted vests, compression vests, and other sensory diet activities) they can perform many tasks that before elicited huge behaviors!

 * Remember that a behavior IS communication for those with ASD!
+ABA can help identify what the triggers are and treat the cause of the behaviors.

 * Presuming complete cognitive abilities no matter how severe the behaviors or lack of language may be!

 Emphasize Individual Strengths If we presume competence in each individual with ASD, and provide a way for them to communicate, we will assist individuals with ASD toward finding success.
-To assist persons with ASD in achieving their needs-we must also think in terms of that individual's strengths.
+To assist persons with ASD in achieving their needs-we must also think in terms of that individual's strengths!

 Site empowered by